Weight Loss Specialist

 Maiden Lane Medical

 Multi-Specialty Group Practice & Weightloss Specialist located in UES, New York, NY.

 What’s Medical Weight Loss Management?

 Medical weight management is not diet pills, fad diets or surgery.
 Medical weight loss management is based on the latest in medical scientific evidence that targets the root causes of weight gain and obesity.
-Dr. Mellow and her staff provide the guidance and treatment needed for her patients to meet their weight loss goals and maintain those goals for life.
+The trained staff at Maiden Lane Medical provide the guidance and treatment needed for our patients to meet their weight loss goals and maintain those goals for life.

 Who Can Benefit From Medical Weight Loss?